Nebukam/PCGExtendedToolkit/README.md

 ### See Also
 * [Full Documentation Index](docs/Index.md)
 * [Frequently Asked Questions](docs/FAQ.md)

+### Thanks
+- Kudo to [MikeC] for his reckless experiment with uncooked releases, feedbacks, suggestions.
+Without him this plugin wouldn't be as useful and stable as it is today.

 ### Footnotes
 - 3D Delaunay adapted from the excellent [Scrawk' Hull-Delaunay-Voronoi](https://github.com/Scrawk/Hull-Delaunay-Voronoi) repo